 3. Enjoy wine and scotch. flirting with bourbon

 4. Enjoy cooking and hosting friends at home

 5. Had some real skills in racquetball and squash in my youth, but don't play either anymore.
 Poor at golf and tennis, but want to pursue the latter a bit more

-1. Midnight's Children (I had to re-read so many lines because they were so damn clever)
+1. Midnight's Children (I re-read so many lines because they were so damn clever)

-2. Cuckold (very clever, and unusually irreverent for an Indian author)
+2. Cuckold (unusually irreverent for an Indian author)

 3. A Suitable Boy (finishing it was like saying goodbye to an old friend)

 2. English August (a boy's book.
 Irreverent, but needed a better editor)